 Cruising in Oranjestad Aruba

 Oranjestad Aruba is located on the Southern portion of Caribbean Sea.
-Oranjestad or “Orange Town” is the capital and largest city of Aruba.
+Oranjestad or “Orange Town” is considered as the capital and largest city of Aruba.

 The currency in Oranjestad Aruba is Aruban Florin.
-Just like any other places in Caribbean, the place accepts U.S. Dollar so no need to look for a money changer.
+Just like any other places in the Caribbean, businesses all over the place accept U.S. Dollar so no need to look for a money changer.

 - Alto Vista Chapel

-- A small Catholic chapel that was originally built in 1750 by a Vanezuelan missionary, Domingo Silvestre.
-Eventually, the structure was rebuilt in the same location during 1952.
+- A small Catholic chapel that was originally built in 1750 by a Venezuelan missionary, Domingo Silvestre.
+The structure was eventually rebuilt in the same location during 1952.
 The chapel influenced the conversion of Indians to Christianity.

 - Antilla Shipwreck

-- Antilla is a Hamburg America Line cargo ship that was launched in 1939.
-It was built for the purpose of trade between Caribbean and Germany.
-Antilla is considered as one of the largest Caribbean’s shipwrecks which lies on its port side in Malmok Bay.
+- Hamburg America Line cargo ship launched Antilla in 1939.
+Built for the purpose of trade between Caribbean and Germany.
+Antilla is considered as one of the largest Caribbean’s shipwrecks which lie on its port side in Malmok Bay.
 The shipwreck became a popular dive site.

 - Arikok National Park

-- A park with three geological formations: the Aruba lava, the quartz diorite formation and the limestone formation.
+- A park with three geological formations: the Aruba lava, the quartz diorite formation, and the limestone formation.
 Found inside the park are the Oldest Arawak paintings.

 - Ayo and Casibari Rock Formations